 The DEA plays an important role in investigating healthcare fraud that involves prescription medication.
 They investigate and prosecute registered and non-registered entities and individuals in illegal prescribing of drugs under a number of federal statutes, both civil and criminal.

 DEA License Holders

-In the medical community, a physician, nurse, or other provider often need to be able to prescribe medications.
+In the medical community, a physician, NP, or other provider often need to be able to prescribe medications.
 In order to do so, they must obtain a DEA number or license which permits them to prescribe controlled substances to their patients.
 This license is registered with the Drug Enforcement Administration and the person who has it must conform to certain rules and regulations.